code4hk/NewsdiffHK-Backend/README.md

 NewsdiffHK
 ==========

 This is the backend of Newsdiff HK.

-The frontend lives [here](https://github.com/code4hk/Newsdiff-Frontend).
+The frontend lives [here](https://github.com/code4hk/Newsdiff-Frontend), and the news scrapper lives [here](https://github.com/code4hk/hk-news-scrapper)

 Inspired by and modified from similar projects in [Taiwan](https://github.com/ronnywang/newsdiff) and [US](https://github.com/ecprice/newsdiffs).